 How can I find out more about promoting professional boxing or professional mixed martial arts events in Delaware?

 I’m an amateur Mixed Martial Arts Promoter.
 How do I get started in Delaware?

 Answer: The requirements are listed online under the Combative Sports Rules and Regulations for Amateur Mixed Martial Arts.
-To apply for a permit for an event, see Application for Permit to Hold Amateur Mixed Martial Arts Event.
+To apply for a permit for an event, follow the instructions or applying in DELPROS, our online professional licensing system.